UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/06-working-with-columns.md

 >
 > > ## Solution
 > >
-> > All the functions you need are in the 'Edit column' menu
+> > To reorder a column, use the dropdown menu to see the list of tools under `Edit column`.
+All the functions you need are in the 'Edit column' menu.
 > > ![The Edit columns menu](../assets/img/edit_columns.png)
+> > 1.
+Remove 'Archiving information URL' by selecting `Remove this column`.
+> > 2.
+Move 'Journal URL' and 'Download statistics information URL' by selecting `Move column to end`.
+> > 3.
+Sort columns in the order suggested by using `Move column left` or `Move column right`.
 > {: .solution}
 {: .challenge}